The Way It Was, Echoes of the Past

 It was a long, journey across the ocean, but it wasn’t over.
 As they struggled to make a life, the Italians would encounter their share of racial, social and religious intolerances.
 But, united by their intense faith, family traditions, and enterprising spirit, the Italians persevered!

 It was … a new beginning.

 Tony Traficante’s articles regularly appear in ISDA’s newspaper, La Nostra Voce.
-Become an ISDA member today for only $25/year and receive La Nostra Voce along with many other perks!
+Become an ISDA member today for $25/year and receive La Nostra Voce along with many other benefits and perks.